 Nothing says "I like you, but I'm scared to tell you" like pulling a girl's hair or calling a boy names.
 This is just how they are dealing with those fears.

 My parenting fails have included the usual mishaps, but my largest parenting fails have mostly indicated that it's tricky to keep track of so many kids.
+In the fall, five or six years ago, we went on a family picnic.
+It was a nice area with trees and room to let the kids run

 As a teenager-to-twenty something with familial support, a "nest egg" isn't as important as transportation.